Justin Locke Productions For more info, questions, etc.: call 781 577 0169 or send me an

-There is lots of excitement at JLP this season with productions of "Peter VS the Wolf" and "The Phantom of the Orchestra"
+There is lots of excitement at JLP this season with productions of "Peter VS the Wolf" in both Nuremberg and Dortmund!

 Are you an orchestra manager or conductor?